penhoorn/genalice-icr96/Methods.md

             --input=reference.fa \
             --output=reference.grf \
             --alt_file=reference.alt

 ### Example command GRI file
 The `gaIndex` tool creates a comprehensive reference index for read alignment.
 It requires an input GRF and output GRI file.

     gaIndex \
             --input=reference.grf \
             --output=reference.gri

+### Script
+We used a [shell script](scripts/reference.sh) to automate GRF and GRI construction for the two human reference assemblies.

 ## Genalice Map
 ...